-- xii. profit/loss on disposal of assets

-- xiii. profit/loss on disposal of intangible assets players
+- xvii. profit/loss on disposal of tangible fixed assets

-- xiv. finance income and expense
+- xviii. finance income and expense

-- xv. non-operating income/expense
+- xix. non-operating income/expense

-- xvi. tax income/expense

-- xvii. profit or loss after taxation.

-- 2. Management may consider that line items (i) to (xvii) are best presented on the face of the profit and loss account or in the notes.
+- xx. tax income/expense - xxi. profit or loss after taxation (sum of items vii, xii, xvi and xvii to xx). - 2.
+Management may consider that line items (i) to (xxi) are best presented on the face of the profit and loss account or in the notes.